ViraHarasymiv/framework-rozetka/README.md

 1. Checking sorting notebooks by the price.
 2. Checking filtering notebooks by the valid, invalid brand's name (negative test) and by the price range.
 3. Checking comparing of two notebooks.
 4. Checking adding notebooks to the cart.

-5. Checking redirection to the password recovery modal from the login modal after clicking the "Нагадати пароль" button.
+5. Checking sorting computers by the price.
-6. Checking the hide/show password button in the login form shows/hides the password for an odd/even number of clicks.
+6. Checking filtering computers by the valid, invalid brand's name (negative test) and by the price range.
-7. Checking redirection to the registration modal from the login modal after clicking the "Зареєструватися" button
+7. Checking comparing of two computers.
-8. Checking the error "Введено невірну адресу ел. пошти або номер телефону" in the authorization form when entering an email without a domain name
+8. Checking adding computers to the cart.

 ## Executing the Tests